 In 2019, I participated in Clear Sky’s Karma Yoga program (Three-Month Intensive).
-During the program, Teachers Doug and Catherine Sensei explained one good measure of how well your meditation practice is going: how well you can experience non-clinging awareness while doing a seemingly insignificant task.
+During the program, the founding teachers Qapel and Sensei explained one good measure of how well your meditation practice is going: how well you can experience non-clinging awareness while doing a seemingly insignificant task.

 If we are training to sit and focus on the breath, then surely doing it while cleaning a sink should be easy.

 Because as soon as we are not “meditating” anymore, we allow our ego to take over again.

 Stay in the moment, task to task

 Can you keep the meditation flowing through the day?
 As you carry out a multitude of tasks from important responsibilities to routine housework?
 And in the transitions between them?
 It’s not easy, once the mind gets going.
 Try watching your egoic preference mind as it labels those tasks as exciting or dull.
 Watch it grasp for the task to get complete so it can move on to something ‘better’.

 Rather than stay with the radiant bliss, our minds do all kinds of things once we’re busy.
 One thing that comes up is performance anxiety–how well is this going to turn out, is it good enough?
 And surely there’s something better somewhere else, other than fully engaging with the activity in front of me?
 When we catch ourselves doing all this, we can use these moments as teaching moments.
 This is how we integrate our formal meditation time with our daily activities–karma yoga.